 Micro-Stories

-They focus on ordinary interactions – brief conversations, subtle barriers, and familiar situations that often go unseen.
-These moments may seem small, but they reveal how communication, access, and social behaviour influence inclusion and belonging.
+It focuses on ordinary interactions – brief conversations, subtle barriers, and familiar environments that often go unseen.
+These moments may seem small, but they reveal how communication, access, and social behaviour shape inclusion and belonging.

-While Amplify explores systems and structures, Micro-Stories reflect the everyday moments where awareness begins.
+While Amplify explores systems and structures, Micro-Stories show the everyday moments where awareness begins.

-Micro-Stories are shared regularly across WovenAware’s social platforms and archived here as part of the wider awareness journey.
+Micro-Stories are shared here as part of the wider awareness journey

 Why Micro-Stories